 Prerequisite: Drama 545A is prerequisite to 545B.
-Light, color, lighting instruments, and control equipment, including the design and planning 546.
-Computer Systems and Special Effects Techniques in Stage and Television Two lectures and three hours of laboratory.
-Specific and all and an analysis of the present of the second of the s Prerequisite: Credit or concurrent registration in Drama 545B.
-Functional study of computer systems in stage and television lighting with emphasis on 551.
-Costume, Movement, and Manners (3) I Prerequisite: Drama 250.
+Light, color, lighting instruments, and control equipment, including the design and planning of lighting for plays.
+546. Computer Systems and Special Effects Techniques in Stage and Television Lighting (3) Two lectures and three hours of laboratory.

+Prerequisite: Credit or concurrent registration in Drama 545B.
+Functional study of computer systems in stage and television lighting with emphasis on realizing effective methods of using such systems in production.
+551. Costume, Movement, and Manners (3) I Prerequisite: Drama 250.

-Interrelationship of period costumes on the movement and manners of the time and their application on the stage.
+Interrelationship of period costumes and the movement and manners of the time, and their application on the stage.
 552. Costume History and Design for the Theatre (3) II Two lectures and three hours of laboratory.